mdmustafizurrahman/Clinical-PDF-Chatbot/README.md

 ## Evaluation Approach

-This chatbot application incorporates both human feedback and automated evaluation metrics to assess answer quality and guide continuous improvement.
+This chatbot application incorporates automated evaluation metrics to assess answer quality and guide continuous improvement.

 ### Business Metrics Logged
 - **Latency**: Time taken to generate a response.
 - **Answer Length**: Number of words in the response.
-- **User Feedback**: Collected via thumbs up/down (Yes/No radio).

 ### Automated Evaluation Metrics